cowprotocol/composable-cow/README.md

 2. Populate a merkle tree with the leaves from (1), where each leaf is a double hashed of the ABI-encoded struct.
 3. Determine the merkle root of the tree and set this as the root, calling `ComposableCoW.setRoot`.
 The `proof` must be set, and currently:
    a.
 Set a `location` of `0` for no proofs emitted.
    b.
-Otherwise, set a `location` of `1` at which case the payload in the proof will be interpted as an array of proofs and indexed by the watch tower.
+Otherwise, set a `location` of `1` at which case the payload in the proof will be interpreted as an array of proofs and indexed by the watch tower.

 #### Get Tradeable Order With Signature